WebAssembly/design/AstSemantics.md

 attribute value of the memory access, the memory access is considered *aligned*, otherwise it is considered *misaligned*.
 Aligned and misaligned accesses have the same behavior.

+Alignment affects performance as follows:

+ * Aligned accesses with at least natural alignment are fast.
+ * Aligned accesses with less than natural alignment may be somewhat slower (think: implementation makes multiple accesses, either in software or in hardware).
+ * Misaligned access of any kind may be *massively* slower (think: implementation takes a signal and fixes things up).

+Thus, it is recommend that WebAssembly producers align frequently-used data to permit the use of natural alignment access, and use loads and stores with the greatest alignment values practical, while always avoiding misaligned accesses.

 ### Out of Bounds